silky/voronoi-mail/README.md

 Running:

-  Open up the folder, write "python -m CGIHTTPModule 8000", and navigate there.
+  Open up the folder, write "python -m CGIHTTPServer 8000", and navigate there.